calvinKLyeung/BPlusTreeDBMS/README.md

 5. Run ```./run_app```

 The demo uses the CRUD operations to store the CSPB courses in the B+Tree.
 The course code number serves as the index key and the course title serves as the content string value. <br>
+Please note that the current B+Tree database only accept UNIQUE index key. <br>
 You can modify the function calls in main.cpp to use the CRUD <br>